Leigh Amateur Boxing Club

 Club Honours

-Boxing Legend Joán Guzman at Leigh Boxing & Fitness Centre March '10
+Boxing Legend Joán Guzman at Team Leigh Boxing Strength Conditioning & Fitness Centre March '10

-Wigan & Leigh Youth Services & Leigh ABC X Zone training session.
+Wigan & Leigh Youth Services & Team Leigh Boxing X Zone training session.
 (18 Sept 09)

 Videos

-Leigh ABC visit Leigh Fire Station Nov '08
+Team Leigh Boxing visit Leigh Fire Station Nov '08

 Wigan Select Cricket Squad Boxing Sessions